redbeam.comhs-fshubfsRedBeam_Logo-1

 Financial Assets

 These represent a company's investments in other entities.
 They allow the company to generate additional income or gain exposure to future growth opportunities.
-The management of financial assets is crucial for long-term financial health.
+Management of financial assets is crucial for long-term financial health.

 Examples: Stocks, bonds, mutual funds, etc.